Are you unsure of where to get information? Do you need to find local services? There are many resources in and around your community that can help.

 Are You Ready?
-Guide - FEMA's Are You Ready?
-Guide on individual, family and community preparedness is designed to educate and empower Americans to prepare for and respond to emergencies including natural and man-made disasters.
+Guide - FEMA designed this guide to teach and empower Americans to prepare for and respond to emergencies, including natural and man-made disasters.
+Anyone, including communities, can use the guide to learn more about preparedness.
 (U.S. Department of Homeland Security)

 U.S. Government Services and Information - View a list of government services and information that can guide you to the help you need.
 You can find help online, in your local community, or in your state.
 (USA.gov)